dcanadillas/waypoint-consul-demo/README.md

 ## Deploy the application with Waypoint

-Waypoint is using `waypoint.hcl` configuration file to build and deploy your example application in the namespeca `apps`.
+Waypoint is using `waypoint.hcl` configuration file to build and deploy your example application in the namespace `apps`.
 So first you need to be sure that the namespace exists or create it:

 ```bash
 kubectl create ns apps